miri73-dev/VirtualZoo/README.md

  * Gill and egg-laying information for water animals

-## Code Structure
-The code is organized into multiple files:

- * Program.cs: Contains the main program logic, including the InitAnimal and TestAnimal functions.
- * Animal.cs: Defines the abstract Animal class.
- * Dog.cs: Defines the Dog class.
- * Frog.cs: Defines the Frog class.
- * Cat.cs: Defines the Cat class.
- * ILand.cs: Defines the ILand interface.
- * IWater.cs: Defines the IWater interface.

 ## Changing an Animal's Mood and Responses

 The Animal class in this project incorporates a mood property that can be set to different values to influence how the animal responds.
 The available moods are: